Supply Chain Management

 Analyze and develop sustainable systems for distributing a variety of products, including closed loop supply chain

-Manage processes with cutting-edge technology
+Manage logistics and supply chain processes with cutting-edge technology

 Finish a graduate certificate in as few as six months or take up to a year.
 Choose your time to completion to get a better sense of what your schedule will look like during your certificate program.
-Note this sample schedule is for the six-course Certificate of Advanced Study.

 Supply Chain Manager Salary: National Average